GYG-be/gyg-be.github.io/_posts/2024-04-07-ag-robotic-training-course-outline.md

 ---
 layout: post
-title:  "Advanced Field Robotics: Swarm Systems for Harsh Agricultural Environments"
+title:  "Agricultural Swarm Robotics: Adaptability Engineering in Harsh Environments"
 date:   2025-04-07 9:30:01
 categories: disrupt
 ---
-## Advanced Field Robotics: Swarm Systems for Harsh Agricultural Environments
+## Agricultural Swarm Robotics: Adaptability Engineering in Harsh Environments

 Intensive technical training on the design, implementation, and operation of robust, autonomous robotic systems, particularly swarms, for challenging agricultural tasks.
 Emphasis on real-time performance, fault tolerance, adaptive intelligence, and operation under uncertainty.
 This outline heavily emphasizes the core engineering and computer science disciplines required to build robust, intelligent robotic systems for challenging field environments, aligning with the requested technical depth and focus.